AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49370-product-attribute-filtermatchtypeinput-type.md

 ---
-title: "ACSD-49370: Product attribute has `FilterMatchTypeInput` type in GraphQL schema"
+title: "ACSD-49370: Product attribute has 'FilterMatchTypeInput' type in GraphQL schema"
 description: Apply the ACSD-49370 patch to fix the Adobe Commerce issue where the product attribute has a `FilterMatchTypeInput` type in the GraphQL schema.
 ---
-# ACSD-49370: Product attribute has `FilterMatchTypeInput` type in GraphQL schema
+# ACSD-49370: Product attribute has "FilterMatchTypeInput" type in GraphQL schema

 The ACSD-49370 patch fixes the issue where the product attribute has a `FilterMatchTypeInput` type in the GraphQL schema.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.28 is installed.
 The patch ID is ACSD-49370.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.